We’ve pulled together 17 growth mindset activities for adults, to help you develop a growth mindset, and to share with your team too!

 We’ve structured these 17 activities into 5 categories:

 Develop a growth mindset with new activities and ‘playful learning’!

-Growth mindset activities for adults don’t have to be too serious, and they don’t always have to have a clear purpose.
-Just enjoy the experience of doing new things!
+New experiences don’t have to be too serious, and they don’t always have to have a clear purpose.
+Just find opportunities to enjoy doing new things!

 Here are some activities that you might want to explore:

 1. Playful learning.
 Learn to draw, or juggle, or do Sudoku, or anything else that intrigues you!
 If there’s one of these activities that you’ve never done before, give it a go!
 Learning a 3-ball juggle takes anywhere between 20-60 mins for most people (search for a YouTube video as your guide).
 Learning to draw cartoon faces is fun (plenty of YouTube videos on that topic too!), and sudoku for beginners is a satisfying challenge to embrace.

 2. Refresh your routine.
 If you usually cook, try and cook something you’ve never tried before.
 Or if you have a regular walk around your neighborhood, try doing it in reverse, or exploring some new avenues.
 Or pick up a new newspaper.
 Anything that shakes up your day a little with new activities.